cdklabs/cdk-nextjs/API.md

 If you want to use your own domain name, such as www.example.com, instead of the cloudfront.net domain name, you can add an alternate domain name to your distribution.
-If you attach a certificate to the distribution, you must add (at least one of) the domain names of the certificate to this list.
+If you attach a certificate to the distribution, you should add (at least one of) the domain names of the certificate to this list.

+When you want to move a domain name between distributions, you can associate a certificate without specifying any domain names.
+For more information, see the _Moving an alternate domain name to a different distribution_ section in the README.

 ---